OhioMathTeacher/docminer/docs/GA_TROUBLESHOOTING.md

 # Quick Fix for Graduate Assistants

-If you get "no such file or directory" when running `cd research-buddy`, the git clone probably failed.
+If you get "no such file or directory" when running `cd docminer`, the git clone probably failed.

 ## Step-by-Step Troubleshooting: